-For these products, the conventional NICE appraisal builds in certain allowances to accommodate likely higher-cost, and often more limited, clinical data.
+For these products, the conventional NICE appraisal builds in certain allowances to accommodate likely higher cost, and often more limited, clinical data.
 NICE will usually recommend HSTs that have an ICER of less than £100,000.
 It has discretion in certain circumstances to recommend products above that threshold, usually up to ICERs of £300,000.
-NICE has assessed a small number of products using the HST process and to date, has issued nine pieces of final guidance in more than five years.
+NICE has assessed a small number of products using the HST process and to date, has issued 12 pieces of final guidance in more than six years.

 • The Cancer Drugs Fund ("CDF"), is in place to enable faster access to promising new cancer treatments.
 Following its relaunch in 2016, the CDF aims for all new systemic cancer drugs to receive a fast-tracked NICE appraisal.
+So far, 79 new oncology drugs treating 160 different indications have benefitted from CDF review.
 NICE will recommend a product to receive funding from the CDF, at a negotiated price, if it has the potential to satisfy the criteria for routine commissioning, but there is clinical uncertainty that needs further investigation (i.e., through data collection in the NHS or clinical studies).
 The drug will remain available within the CDF while more evidence becomes available, at which point NICE will subject it to one of its standard technology-appraisal processes.
-A recent coup for the CDF was the landmark approval of certain CAR-T therapies through the fund.
+The CDF has provided a route to NHS funding for a number of highly-innovative, high-cost oncology technologies, including CAR-T and certain immuno-oncology therapies.